quixio/quix-samples/python/sources/visualcrossing-weather/README.md

 This is part of the Quix [data science tutorial](https://docs.quix.io/platform/tutorials/data-science/data-science.html).

 - NY bikes I - Citibikes: get real-time availability of New York bikes.
-- NY bikes II - OpenWeather API (this one): get real-time weather forecasts for New York.
+- NY bikes II - VisualCrossing Weather (this one): get real-time weather forecasts for New York.
 - NY bikes III - prediction: predict near-future bikes availability in New York based on current bikes and weather forecasts.

 ## Contribute